 Before Pregnancy

-If you are planning to have a child in the near future, you may want to consider buying coverage before becoming pregnant.
+If you plan to have a child soon, you may want to consider buying coverage before becoming pregnant.
 Since life insurance increases by 8% to 10% on average for every year of age, you will benefit from locking in low rates now that last you several decades.

 Buying coverage before pregnancy helps you receive the best rates.
 It also ensures your family will be provided for should you die due to pregnancy-related complications.